williamhCode/cyclone/README.md

 <sub>*: tested on m1 macbook pro

 ## Todo
-**_Not active, building a library from Cython alone is too hard to maintain due to lack of proper tooling and language quirks.
+**_Not active, building a library from Cython alone is too hard to maintain due to lack of proper tooling and language quirks._**
-Planning to build 2D library in WebGPU and C++, and use Cython just for the glue to Python._**
 - [ ] rendering
   - [x] textures
   - [x] circles